Biometric Identification of British passport holders (EES) and ETIAS Visa-Waiver Scheme for entering the Schengen Area 2025 - 2027

 If your British passport is nearing its expiry date, consider renewing it early to avoid having to undergo biometric data registration all over again when a new passport is issued.
 British citizens can choose to renew *at any time* during the 10 year validity.
 Bear in mind if you lose or renew your passport you will need to undergo biometric registration again to travel to Schengen area as your data is linked to a specific passport number

 Data collection kiosks able to process 60 cars simultaneously are now installed at the Calais Eurotunnel terminal.
-Unconfirmed reports are saying the EES is expected to come into force at ports and airports in October or November 2024 after the Paris Paralympics.

 If that wasn't bad enough travellers using the M20 for Dover and Folkestone Eurotunnel can expect more frequent delays in both directions owing to the use of Operation Brock, the motorway contraflow system in place to regulate heavy freight and car traffic especially when at a standstill.
 This includes closure of the motorway at night for the concrete blocks to be placed.
 Motorists can and should automatically check the status of Operation Brock before setting out to help accurately estimate their travel and port check-in times. https://nationalhighways.co.uk/travel-updates/operation-brock.